pr0kary0te/GenomeWideSNP-development/README.md

 <b>create_affy_design_file.pl</b> gets the flanking sequence for SNPs selected in the previous step so they are ready to submit for array probe design.

 <b>check_heterozygosity_rate.pl</b> runs a post-run check on the heterozygosity rate of each variety based on the SNPs chosen by the pipleine.
-Any varieties with high heterozygoisty are written to the file xxx
+Any varieties with high heterozygoisty are written to the file <i>high_heterozygosity_lines.txt</i>.
+If the pipline is then run again, varieties listed in this file will be excluded from the analysis.
-annotate_results.pl

-The next file to edit will be <b>filter_snps_from_vcf.pl</b>.
-In this file, we supplied three files with SNPs which were to be forced to pass the initial filters if they were found to overlap with any SNPs in the skim sequenced vcfs (we know they are good SNPs if they are present on existing arrays after all).
-This is important because we are definitely going to include these legacy SNPs on the new array, so we want to make sure that the newly dsigned ones are designed to work around these as well as possible - to removed redundancy.
-For us, these files were: <i>dart-snps.csv, cerealsdb_SNPs_from_ensembl.txt</i> and <i>breeders-additional-markers.csv</i>.
-You could combine these into one or add more files: just update the file list accordingly.
-This step also optionally adds snpEff annotation to SNPs and this will need to be available and its path correctly specified on line 122.

-<b>create_masked_chromosome_sequence.pl</b> to provide it with a path to a local copy of the IWGSC v1.0 chromosome sequences in FASTA format.
-These shoud appear as $path/1A.fa, $path/1B.fa etc.  Edit the path in the $path variable and rename the chromosomes if necessary.
-Note that the $path directory needs to be user writable.
-The purpose of this script is to make a copy of each chromosome with the canonical position of every filtered SNP masked out with N's in its flanking region.
-Any SNPs which then map to these masked chromosomes using bwa must have a highly similar flanking sequence in more than one chromosome location, and they will be filtered out as high copy.
+  <b>annotate_results.pl</b> Generates some post run stats.